2019-10-22

 The Pi is an admittedly complicated project and it involves machinery.

-An alternative is to use OpenDNS's IP addresses as your router's primary and secondary DNS.
-OpenDNS subscribes to some of the same black-lists the Pi-hole uses and blocks similar phishing, ad, and malware sites.
+OpenDNS subscribes to some of the same black-lists the Pi-hole uses, and it blocks similar phishing, ad, and malware sites.
 (Update: OpenDNS was purchased by Cisco, and has since been renamed to "Cisco Umbrella".
 According to Wikipedia, "Cisco intends to continue development".)

 Instead of the pi-hole, use OpenDNS with these similar steps: